pactus-project/pactus/docs/update-dependencies.md

 We use [buf](https://buf.build/explore) to generate code from proto files.
 Update the buf plugins in [buf.gen.yaml](../www/grpc/buf/buf.gen.yaml) to their latest versions.

+### Packager Dependencies

+When updating Buf dependencies, ensure that the **Runtime dependencies** align with the dependencies defined in the packages within the [packager](../.github/packager/) folder.

 ## Example Pull Request

 For reference, see this example pull request for updates and commit format: